muratkars/workshop/exercise-3/README.md

     ```
 ## Optional: Setting up a default StorageClass

 If you set one of the OpenEBS StorageClasses as default StorageClass, then all you need to do is create a PersistentVolumeClaim (PVC) and OpenEBS will take care of the rest – there is no need to specify the storageClassName.
+You can use Kubernetes annotations to attach arbitrary non-identifying metadata to objects.
+Clients such as tools and libraries can retrieve this metadata.
+The OpenEBS operator makes use of these annotations to determine, in this case, what storage class is the default.

 1. Here is how you can set a default StorageClass: